TrippingKelsea/Hydravisor/technical_design/tui.design.md

 ---

-## 🎯 Purpose
+## 🌟 Purpose

 This document outlines the visual and interactive behavior of the Hydravisor terminal interface, built using the `ratatui` crate.
-It describes UI structure, navigation patterns, state management, and keybinding philosophy for both session and modal modes.
+It defines UI structure, navigation patterns, state management, modal logic, and keybinding philosophy for both session and modal modes.
 It is current as of the 2025-05-29 checkpoint.

 ---

-## 📐 Layout Overview
+## ☑️ Layout Overview

 ### Root Application Panes
 ```text